 Write it up!

-We'd love to post your experience reports as a blog post, an article, photos and videos as many others have already done.
+We'd love to post your reports as a blog post, a link to your article, photos or video as many other trainers have already done.

 Hey LEGO Lovers,

 The LEGO Set referred to in the facilitator's guide is no longer available in stores.